kshiva1126/line-comment-collector/README.md

 - Copy all comments in a formatted text for easy sharing
 - Clear all comments with a single command
 - Comments persist across VS Code sessions
+- Support for multi-line comments with selections
+- Line decorations to visually identify commented lines in the editor

 ## Requirements

-- VS Code version 1.85.0 or higher
+- VS Code version 1.99.3 or higher

 ## How to Use

 1. Open a file in the editor
-2. Place your cursor on a line or select text
+2. Place your cursor on a line or select text (for multi-line comments)
 3. Press `Ctrl+Alt+C` (or `Cmd+Alt+C` on macOS) to add a comment
 4. Enter your comment in the input box that appears
 5. View your comments in the "Line Comment Collector" sidebar